Egypt prosecutor urges arrest of black-clad hardcore protesters

 Little is known about the group whose first post on its Facebook page was dated January 21 this year, but it has swiftly garnered 29,000 online followers.
 Its slogan is "chaos against injustice" and it says it has one enemy only; the Muslim Brotherhood group from which Mursi hails.

-The group's tactics appear to be inspired by Black Bloc protesters in Europe who, dressed in black and covering their faces, have formed a violent hardcore in anti-globalisation demonstrations.
+The group's tactics appear to be inspired by Black Bloc protesters in Europe who, dressed in black and covering their faces, have formed a violent hardcore in anti-globalization demonstrations.

 Residents of Ismailia said people dressed in black carried out an arson attack on the Brotherhood's headquarters in the city on Friday, but this could not be immediately verified.